Burd3n/30-Days-Of-Python/17_Day_Exception_handling/17_exception_handling.md

 ## Exercises: Day 17

-1. names = ['Finland', 'Sweden', 'Norway','Denmark','Iceland', 'Estonia','Russia'].
+1. names = ['Singapore', 'Sweden', 'Norway','Denmark','Iceland', 'Estonia','Russia'].
 Unpack the first five countries and store them in a variable nordic_countries, store Estonia and Russia in es, and ru respectively.

 🎉 CONGRATULATIONS ! 🎉